Ensure Smooth Business Operations with an Efficient EDI Support

 What is Electronic Data Interchange (EDI)?

-Electronic Data Interchange or EDI is a mechanism for businesses to exchange structured data electronically.
-It uses standards and protocols that allow businesses and other organizations to send and receive business documents like invoices, purchase orders, shipping notices, and payments.
-EDI reduces the manual re-entry of data and minimizes the errors associated with human data entry.
+EDI is a structured data communication mode that businesses use to convey information from one business to another.
+Standards and protocols in this very discipline enable businesses and other organizations to electronically transmit and receive business documents between one another: purchase orders, invoices, shipping notices, payments, etc. EDI integration reduces manual re-entry of data and minimizes the errors associated with human data entry.

 Formats